jill64/svelte-baked-cookie/README.md

 ## Usage

 1. Use the `bakery` function to define the cookie type and get `bake` and `rebake`.
+See [ts-serde](https://github.com/jill64/ts-serde#readme) for more information on type guard

 ```ts
 // bakery.js